Lancair IV: Variants

 A re-manufactured version that converted an existing IV-P by replacing the wing with one with a new airfoil to reduce stall speed, a new fuel system, new interior, and avionics.

 Accidents

+On February 3, 2012, Steve Appleton, CEO of Micron Technology, was killed while attempting an emergency landing in a Lancair IV-PT turboprop at the Boise Airport in Boise, Idaho, moments after takeoff.
+He had aborted a take off a few minutes earlier.
+In the Investigation Report, the NTSB noted that "twenty-six percent of Lancair airplanes have been involved in accidents, and 19 percent have been involved in fatal accidents".